willjharrison/THINGSanalysis/README.md

 - Download [THINGS dataset](https://osf.io/jum2f/).
-    - Extract the zip to this directory;
+    - Extract the dataset (zip file) to this directory (path_to/THINGSanalysis);
     - Rename the folder to 'THINGS'
-    - Extract the zip files in 'THINGS/Main/images/'.
+    - Extract the zip files in 'THINGS/Main/' to 'THINGS/Main/images/'.
 Password is available here [THINGS dataset](https://osf.io/jum2f/)